teambit/docs/docs/setup-authentication.md

 ### SSH keys issues

-There are several configuration issues that may occur if you hit any permission issues when working with SSH keys and remote Collections.
+There are several configuration issues that may occur if you hit any permission issues when working with SSH keys and remote collections.

 **If the SSH connection is not established due to issues with SSH keys, Bit will fail to authenticate.**